What Does Co-Branding Mean?

 2. Composite Co-Branding

-3. National To Local Co-Branding
+3. National-To-Local Co-Branding

-Examples of national to local co-branding include various projects of Visa and small retailers or department stores.
+Examples of national-to-local co-branding include various projects of Visa and small retailers or department stores.
 Or strategic partnerships of Groupon and local businesses to provide offerings to larger target groups.

 How Does Co-Branding Work?

-3 Famous Examples Of Co-Branding
+3 Famous Examples of Co-Branding

 1. UNICEF & Target

-In 2015, UNICEF and general merchandise retailer Target co-branded based on similar values and missions, Target catering to children and parents and UNICEF aiming to protect the rights of children around the globe.
+In 2015, UNICEF and general merchandise retailer Target co-branded based on similar values and missions — Target catering to children and parents, and UNICEF aiming to protect the rights of children around the globe.
 The result was a Kid Power Band, a bracelet linked to a mobile app.

-Sold at Target, the band allowed kids to complete fitness activities and earn points that unlocked food packets, while gaining knowledge about new cultures.
-After unlocking the food packets, UNICEF delivered them to malnourished children in various world regions.
+Sold at Target, the band allowed kids to complete fitness activities and earn points that unlocked food packets while gaining knowledge about new cultures.
+After unlocking the food packets, UNICEF delivered them to malnourished children around the world.

 2. Spotify & Uber